yszh8/chatc.github.io/_pages/about.md

 ### Scalable, efficient, trustworthy, and collaborative Large Language Model Agent systems

-From a technical perspective, I aim to explore how multiple language models can work together intelligently (Agent × NLP/LLM).
+From a technical perspective, I aim to explore how multiple models can work together intelligently (Agent × NLP/LLM).
 For instance:
 - How can we design mechanisms for efficient, accurate, and context-aware communication between LLMs?
 - How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
 - What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?